 Florida, a 501(c)(3) nonprofit organization that has helped thousands of Floridians and veterans with disabilities obtain mainstream jobs and contribute to their communities as productive wage-earners and taxpaying citizens.
 He's been responsible for fundraising, grant writing, special events, annual appeals, capital campaigns, media relations, and planned giving.
 De Lucia is the impressario of the Abilities Wine Tasting & Silent Auction—Florida's longest-running and most prosperous one-night wine event that's netted $3.7 million over 25 years in support of people with disabilities.

 In November, 2014 he was named program development executive for Abilities, Inc. dba ServiceSource Florida, and tasked with fostering and developing corporate and community relations and partnerships in support of Warrior Bridge, Veterans Mall, ABILHouse, and High-School/High-Tech initiatives.
-In July 2015, he was appointed interim regional executive director of Abilities, Inc. dba ServiceSource Florida, and is currently responsible for leading human service programs for youth and adults with disabilities throughout the state of Florida.The Florida Regional Office includes a staff of 205, operates on an annual budget of $11,000,000 and served more than 14,000 individuals with disabilities annually.
+In 2015, he served interim regional executive director of Abilities, Inc. dba ServiceSource Florida for six months.

 He has held certifications as a special education teacher grades K-12, vocational rehabilitation counselor, and rehabilitation insurance specialist, and has served on the Cathedral of St. Jude the Apostle School Foundation Board, Very Special Arts Council, and the St. Mary Our Lady of Grace Church Festival planning board.
 De Lucia was employed as a job placement specialist for the Florida State Division of Vocational Rehabilitation for four years prior to joining Abilities.
 He served a Eucharistic Minister for 25 years at the Cathedral of St. Jude the Apostle in St. Petersburg, and has been a licensed Realtor-Associate in Florida for the past 36 years.